edemko/words-words-words/src/articles/crypto.md

 Check the signature file with `gpg --verify sha256sums.txt.sig`.
 This appears to be a short form, and gpg strips the `.sig` off to find the file under scrutiny.
+Indeed, Debian distributes a `.sign` file, and I verified it with `gpg --verify SHA256SUMS.sig SHA256SUMS`.
 It looks like this step relies on the signing key being in your keyring.

 !!! caution "To-Do"